On structural contraction of biological interaction networks: Contraction and Nonexpansivity

 If a network admits a GLF, global stability can be checked by a graphical LaSalle argument \cite{PWLRj}.
 Alternatively, it has been shown \cite{blanchini17} that the existence of a non-degenerate positive steady state implies global asymptotic stability.
 Non-degeneracy of the Jacobian can be tested easily as shown in \cite{blanchini14,MA_LEARN}, and is implemented in the computational package \texttt{LEARN}.
 However, Corollary \ref{cor.boundedness} does not assume non-degeneracy to show boundedness.

-Recent work in contraction theory \cite{jafarpour21,duvall24} has also provided results on the question of convergence under the assumption of nonexpansivitiy.
-As has been stated originally in \cite{jafarpour21} and then in \cite[Theorem 2]{duvall24}, nonexpansivity with respect to a polyhederal norm coupled with analyticity of the vector field (which applies if all reaction rates are real-analytic functions, as is the case with mass-action and most other kinetics) implies that each trajectory is either unbounded or converges to the set of steady states.
-Combining the latter result with Corollary \ref{cor.boundedness} means that the existence of a single steady state implies boundness, and hence convergence to the set of steady states.
-However, this result does not guarantee the uniquessness of a steady state in a stoichiometric class.
+Recent work in contraction theory \cite{jafarpour21,duvall24} has also provided results on the question of convergence under the assumption of {nonexpansivity}.
+As has been stated originally in \cite{jafarpour21} and then in \cite[Theorem 2]{duvall24}, nonexpansivity with respect to a polyhe{dr}al norm coupled with analyticity of the vector field (which applies if all reaction rates are real-analytic functions, as is the case with mass-action and most other kinetics) implies that each trajectory is either unbounded or converges to the set of steady states.

+Combining the latter result with Corollary \ref{cor.boundedness} means that the existence of a single steady state implies bound{ed}ness, and hence convergence to the set of steady states.
+However, this result does not guarantee the uniqueness of a steady state in a stoichiometric class.
 For that and to get global stability, we still need robust non-degeneracy of the Jacobian, see for instance \cite[Theorem 19,iii]{jafarpour21}.